 Treatment of Carbohydrate Intolerance

-Disaccharide deficiency (usually of lactase) can be acquired or, rarely, congenital.
+Disaccharide deficiency (usually of lactase) can be acquired, secondary, or, rarely, congenital.

 Undigested disaccharides, such as lactose, create an osmotic load that causes diarrhea.